 See Kids Bike to School in Monterey County to learn some ways that other local ag leaders are supporting more bicycling, through the “Pedal to Perfection” program.

 The below was previously published in 2011.

 Board of Supervisors affirmed Blanco Road bike lanes

 - If you are a farmer or work in agriculture, please contact me to discuss any concerns you may have about Blanco Road bike lanes.
 As a farmer’s daughter, I am especially interested in hearing your viewpoints.
 I know that many of you are both farmers and cyclists yourselves.

 - Most bike commuters are keenly aware of what’s happening alongside the bikeways.
 This makes the presence of more cyclists along Blanco Road an asset to those with farmland here, because cyclists can serve as a “neighborhood watch” for these farmers.

 - As bicyclists, one of the ways to build a more bike-friendly county is to consider the concerns of others, including farmers, and how you might be of help.
-Michael Baroni, owner of Green Pedal Couriers, decided to do just that, with the farmers who grow our food, and benefit our county’s economy in a huge way.
-See Michael’s 12-6-11 public comment at the Board of Supervisors meeting.
+Farmers not only grow our food, they benefit our county’s economy in a huge way!
+How might we help them in turn?
+Green Pedal Couriers owner Michael Baroni shared ideas in his 12-6-11 public comment at the Board of Supervisors meeting.

 - As farmers, one of the ways to build better relationships with people who bike is to troubleshoot ways to be sure your farming operations are in harmony with legal requirements, such as laws prohibiting depositing of rocks and dirt on any roadway.
 Keep in mind that rocks and dirt, along with spray from irrigation sprinklers, can combine to create slippery conditions that endanger, or prohibit the travel, of cyclists who legally share the roadways.